carlosperate/awesome-microbit/README.md

 - [Inexpensive Remote Controlled Robot](https://mryslab.github.io/microbit-robot/) - Guide to create an inexpesensive robot, easily assembled from a set of off the shelf parts.
 - [Natural Disaster Sensor](https://core-electronics.com.au/tutorials/natural-disaster-sensor-project-for-the-microbit-stem.html) - Wind, seismic, and temperature data monitoring from remote micro:bits.
 - [Bike Light](https://www.kitronik.co.uk/blog/zip-tile-microbit-bike-light-isaac-gorsani/) - A rear bike light with a Kitronik Zip Tile (8x8 RGB LED matrix) and 3D printed case.
+- [IoT Pill Reminders with SAP Cloud Foundry and Google Sheets](https://blogs.sap.com/2019/02/25/iot-pill-reminders-with-sap-cloud-foundry-google-sheets-and-microbit/) - How to build an IoT “Pill Reminder” device to remind the patient to take their pills and update their status in Google Sheets.

 ### Project Collections